 - Learn how to catch a phish.
 What may seem like a harmless email link or text message could turn into a virus with one wrong click.

 Your PNC Bank Visa Debit Card provides the highest levels of protection with PNC Security & Privacy, 24-hour fraud monitoring and Zero Liability Fraud Protection.
 If your card or card number is ever lost or stolen, your money will be replaced when you notify us promptly of unauthorized use.
 Learn more about PNC’s suite of fraud prevention, detection and resolution services at PNC.com/security.
 We also offer Identity Theft Reimbursement to help you recover some costs involved in clearing your name.
-In fact, PNC’s Virtual Wallet with Performance Select includes up to $10,000 in ID Theft reimbursement coverage at no charge.

 What You Can Do: